-1. The contract should reflect Express Warranties for the applicable products, software, or services (where applicable) that are reasonable in light of the characteristics of the products, software, or services (where applicable).
+1. The contract should specify any Express Warranties for the applicable products, software, or services that are reasonable in light of the characteristics of the products, software, or services and that form the basis for the transaction.

-2. Well-defined Express Warranties should not be in the form of a promise that the product or service will be free of all defects (which does not reflect reality) but rather should focus on the specific remedies to be provided by the supplier in case of defects or non-conformity with the specifications that are provided.
+2. Express Warranties should not be in the form of a promise that the product or service will be free of all defects (which does not reflect reality) but rather should focus on the specific remedies to be provided by the supplier in case of defects or non-conformity with the specifications that are provided.